Amy-Grumet/Tic-Tac-Toe/README.md

 ## Potential Improvements
-    1. Advanced AI Opponent: Utilize a minimax algorithm to increase difficulty
+    1. Advanced AI Opponent: Utilize a minimax algorithm to create a smarter and more challenging opponent.
     2. Score Tracking: Maintain a leaderboard to keep track of results across multiple games.
-    3. Two Player Mode: Integrate a human vs. human mode
+    3. Two Player Mode: Integrate a human vs. human mode.